kaunofakultetas/shared-hosting/_DOCS/04-VIRTUAL-SERVERS.md

 │     ▼                                                               │
 │  6.
 Database Updates                                                │
 │     │                                                               │
-│     │ UPDATE Hosting_VirtualServers SET Deleted = 1                 │
+│     │ hosting_virtualserver: deleted=true (via ORM)                 │
-│     │ DELETE FROM Hosting_DockerContainers WHERE ParentServerID=42  │
+│     │ hosting_dockercontainer rows of the VM are removed            │
-│     │ DELETE FROM Hosting_DomainNames WHERE VirtualServerID=42      │
+│     │ hosting_domainname rows of the VM are removed                 │
 │     │                                                               │
 │     ▼                                                               │
 │  7.
+Regenerate Users Caddyfile                                      │
+│     │                                                               │
+│     │ The users Caddyfile is regenerated so the VM's vhosts die     │ │     │ with it (a Caddy failure is logged, not fatal)                │ │     │                                                               │
+│     ▼                                                               │
+│  8.
 Deletion Complete                                               │
 │                                                                     │
 └─────────────────────────────────────────────────────────────────────┘
 ```